Members area

 Specialist notetaker

-Someone who is trained to take notes during lectures or classes specifically for deaf students.
+A notetaker who’s trained to take notes during lectures or classes specifically for deaf students.
 They need to have the ability to provide a full account of the session and change language to meet the student’s needs.

 Specialist schools for deaf children